Phangzs/science-calibrated-llm-quantization/README.md

 - **Perplexity + throughput benchmarks** on math reasoning text
 - All scripts tuned for a **single A100 80GB** GPU

-This repo is meant as a **portfolio-quality, reproducible LLM infra project**, not just a one-off experiment.

 ---

 ## 1. Project Goals